 What is Foster Care?

-Being a foster home means sharing your home with a rescued dog or cat: providing food, shelter, toys, walks, and lots of attention, until a permanent home for the animal is approved.
-We count on our foster homes to evaluate temperament and observe behaviors in a variety of situations, and we welcome those updates so we can assess the dog and enhance the description on the web site.
+Being a foster home means sharing your home with a rescued dog or cat: providing food, shelter, toys, walks, and lots of attention, until a permanent home for the animal is found.
+We count on our foster homes to evaluate temperament and observe behaviors in a variety of situations, and we welcome those updates so we can assess the pet and enhance their adoption profile.
 Positive reinforcement training is encouraged.
-Most foster care situations require 2 weeks to a month of residential foster care, and in some cases where the animal is ill or older or harder to adopt out, several months.
+Most foster care situations require 2 weeks to a month, and in some cases where the animal is ill or older or harder to adopt out, several months.
+We match you to a foster pet that’s right for your situation.

 What You Need to Foster a Rescued Animal